 Wheatley Hill History Club is dedicated to promoting interest in all aspects of the village history.

-Meetings are held on the last Wednesday of the month (except August and December) at 7.30pm in Wheatley House, Woodlands Avenue, Wheatley Hill.
-Admission is £1.50 and includes refreshments and raffle tickets.
+Meetings are held each month on a Wednesday at 11am in Wheatley House, Woodlands Avenue, Wheatley Hill.
+Admission is £2.00 and includes refreshments and raffle tickets.

 For further information please have a look at Wheatley Hill History Club website.